Before you achieve your career goals, you first have to define them.

 Defining your career goals is a key part of getting ahead professionally; long-term goals, in particular, are what will guide you to your ultimate career bliss.
 Setting them may seem easy enough in theory, but when it comes time to actually thinking through your goals, things often get murky.
 After all, “be successful” is a bit vague.
 To help with this, we’ve outlined five steps that career-savvy professionals can take to define and begin achieving their career goals.

 Step 1: Define your dream job.

-Step 3: Write it down.
+Step 2: Write it down.

-The famous comic actor, Jim Carrey, has often related the story of how he struggled to make ends meet before he made it big.
-While going out on auditions and following casting notices, he was living out of his car, but a novel idea cemented a particular goal in his mind.
-Jim wrote himself a $10M check and dated it “Thanksgiving 1995.”
-Viewing it often eventually wore the piece of paper out, but the very act of writing the check acted as a channel to lead him towards his goal.
+The famous comic actor Jim Carrey has often related the story of how he struggled to make ends meet before he made it big.
+He was living out of his car while going out on auditions and following casting notices, but he soon had a novel idea to cement a particular goal in his mind: Jim wrote himself a $10 million check and dated it “Thanksgiving 1995.”
+Viewing it often eventually wore out the piece of paper, but the very act of writing the check created a path to lead him towards his goal.
 His intention — to make millions of dollars by that date — may not resemble your own goal, but Jim Carrey was able to make his goal concrete by writing it down.
-Visualizing and achieving success is easier when you have clarified, very specifically, what you wish to manifest in your own life now, or down the road.
+Visualizing and achieving success is easier when you have clarified specifically what you wish to manifest in your own life.

 Click on the following link for more advice on goal-setting.

 A professional resume will help you reach your professional goals.
 Learn more.